Engaged, strong quads (thigh muscles) are critical for pain-free knees. Weak quads and tight hamstrings are responsible for MOST knee injuries.

 Seated, lift one leg straight out in front.
 Hyper-flex the foot toward the shin to engage the quads.
 Really push hard to get the quad pumped up.
 You can point and flex your foot at least 10 reps.

-Repeat with the other leg.
-You can also use a theraband as shown to add resistance, then point and flex your foot Do 10 reps per side.
+You can also use a theraband to add resistance, point and flex your foot.
+Do at least 10 reps per side.

 NOW STRETCH THE QUADS!